isomerpages/ura-lkywcp/resources/interviews/_posts/2021-10-17-greg-clark.md

 description: COVID-19 has forced urbanists to rethink the cities of tomorrow.
 In this interview, Prof Greg Clark CBE envisages the possible post-pandemic future for cities, from green recovery to 'blended cities' and global collaboration.
 ---

 > ##### COVID-19 has forced urbanists to rethink the cities of tomorrow.
-In this interview, Prof Greg Clark CBE envisages the possible post-pandemic future for cities, from green recovery to 'blended cities' and global collaboration.
+In this interview, Prof Greg Clark CBE envisages the possible post-pandemic future for cities, from green recovery to 'blended cities' and global collaboration.[^1]

 ![Greg Clark](/images/features/2021/greg-clark.jpg/)*Greg Clark © Centre for Liveable Cities*